clralab/boilerplates/docker-compose/grafana/README.md

 My personal preference is to isolate application stacks on their own networks.
 For Grafana, I like to set this up on a macvlan.
 This gives a static IP on my home network.

-There are two rasons for this:
+There are two reasons for this:

 1) The default port for Grafana is 3000 and this can conflict with other services like Gitea